Application Regulations

 Grading Permits, Drainage, Stormwater, and Encroachment Permits

-A grading permit may be required to pass inspection, correct site violations, demonstrate remediation of a former cultivation site under §17.18.130, or authorize earthmoving, drainage improvements, road work, pads, cuts, fills, or related site disturbance.
+A grading permit may be required to pass inspection, correct site violations, demonstrate remediation of a former cultivation site, or authorize earthmoving, drainage improvements, road work, pads, cuts, fills, or related site disturbance.

-Encroachment permits may be required where there is work within the right-of-way of a County-maintained road, including roads maintained by County Service Areas or Permanent Road Divisions.
-Where access is taken from or work affects a State highway, Caltrans requirements apply.
+Encroachment permits may be required where there is work within the right-of-way of a County-maintained road or where access affects a State highway.

 This information is a general summary only.
 Site-specific requirements depend on the proposed use, existing structures, permit history, fire district, wastewater system, access, grading, agency approvals, tax status, site conditions, and conditions identified during County review or inspection.
 Applicants should review Chapter 17.18 and contact the applicable County department before submitting materials.